lildude/colinseymour.co.uk/_drafts/all-markdown-demo.md

 ### Extra Syntax

 #### Footnotes
+_(CNS: This doesn't work yet as redcarpet hasn't the support.)_

 Footnotes work mostly like reference-style links.
 A footnote is made of two things: a marker in the text that will become a superscript number; a footnote definition that will be placed in a list of footnotes at the end of the document.
 A footnote looks like this:

 That's some text with a footnote.[^1]

 [^1]: And that's the footnote.

 #### Strikethrough
+_(CNS: This doesn't work yet as redcarpet hasn't the support.)_

 Wrap with 2 tilde characters:

 ~~Strikethrough~~

 #### Fenced Code Blocks

 Start with a line containing 3 or more backticks, and ends with the first line with the same number of backticks:

 ```
-Fenced code blocks are like Stardard Markdownâ€™s regular code
+Fenced code blocks are like Stardard Markdown's regular code
-blocks, except that theyâ€™re not indented and instead rely on
+blocks, except that they're not indented and instead rely on
 a start and end fence lines to delimit the code block.
 ```

 #### Tables
+_(CNS: This doesn't work yet as redcarpet hasn't the support.)_

 A simple table looks like this:

 First Header | Second Header | Third Header
 ------------ | ------------- | ------------